Can I Refuse To Sell My Property in an Eminent Domain Case?

 McFarland says that a key role of eminent domain attorneys is to help manage the client’s expectations.

 “At our firm, at least, we won’t engage in futile efforts to challenge projects that we don’t believe will be successful.
-That doesn’t mean we never challenge public use or the right to take–we do that frequently, particularly when private entities have been delegated the authority to take.
-But these are very challenging pieces of litigation that can be very expensive and come with very little hope of return.”
+That doesn’t mean we never challenge public use or the right to take.
+We do that frequently, particularly when private entities have been delegated the authority to take.
+But these are very challenging pieces of litigation.
+They can be very expensive and come with very little hope of return.”

 McFarland says that eminent domain lawyers often have “better success stopping a project on the market valuation or just compensation side than on the public use side of eminent domain lawsuits.”
 A lawyer can assess and negotiate the government agency’s initial offer to ensure you get fair compensation.